prob-design/risk-reliability/book/risk-evaluation/overview.md

 ---

-_The primary author for this chapter is Bas Jonkman.
+_The primary author for this chapter is S. N. (Bas) Jonkman.
 Robert Lanzafame contributed through rearrangement of the topics and formatting._